cometbft/cometbft/spec/abci/abci++_app_requirements.md

 ##### BlockParams.MaxBytes

 The maximum size of a complete Protobuf encoded block.
-This is enforced by CometBFT's consensus protocol.
+This is enforced by the consensus algorithm.

 This implies a maximum transaction size that is this `MaxBytes`, less the expected size of the header, the validator set, and any included evidence in the block.